Nahuel1440/Nahuel1440/README.md

 - 🔭 I’m currently working on my WheaterApp project and in others.

-- 🌱 I’m currently learning PostgreSQL, MySQL, MongoDB, Sequelize.
+- 🌱 I’m currently learning about databases.

 - 👯 I’m looking to collaborate on Projects.